cckim47/kimlab/rnaseq/other/README.md

 ## Synopsis

 Miscellaneous scripts for RNA-Seq analysis, to be used in conjunction with others.
+Most convert gene or transcript expression estimates between formats compatible with different tools.

 ## Instructions

 Varies with the script.
-Please see the code headers adn comments, or contact the authors for details.
+Please see the code headers and comments, or contact the authors for details.

 ## Contributors